1892

 A portable building was used in 1912 for primary classes till the new addition on the southeast corner was occupied, and in April, 1913, three class rooms and the principal's office were completed on the first floor.
 Frank S. Coe has been the only principal since the school was organized.
 A custom established at the graduation to present a gift to the school, has added greatly to the collection of works of art.
 The value of the plant in 1920 is $210,050.25.

 Columbian School was renamed George Washington Carver Institute at the turn of this current century.
 The school has been vacant since 2006 when all the students were moved to Glenwood Campus after the original Carver building was found to have a severe mold problem.
-Here is a link to an article in the East Orange Record (on-line) dated November 4th, 2009.

 Mrs. Veitch's First Grade Class from 1955